rclone/rclone/docs/content/commands/rclone_mount.md

 commands cope with this with lots of retries.
 However rclone mount can't use retries in the same way without making local copies of the uploads.
-This might happen in the future, but for the moment rclone mount won't do that, so will be less reliable than the rclone command.
+This might happen in the future, but for the moment rclone mount won't do that, so will be less reliable than the rclone sync command.

 ### Filters ###